 Lilley & Skinner was one of the largest footwear retailers in Britain, and operated the largest shoe shop in the world for many years.

 Thomas Lilley (1814 – 1899) established a shoe manufacturing business at Southwark, London in 1835.
+He sold ready-to-wear shoes, a relative novelty for the time, when most footwear was tailor-made.

-His son Thomas (1846 – 1916) entered the partnership and was joined by his brother-in-law, William Banks Skinner (1847 – 1914) in 1881.
+Thomas Lilley II (1846 – 1916) joined his father in partnership and was joined by his brother-in-law, William Banks Skinner (1847 – 1914) in 1881.
+By this time there were six shoe shops.

 The London warehouse was destroyed by fire in 1900.
 The Bristol factory was destroyed by fire in 1905.